rrazban/proteomevis/README.md

 # ProteomeVis

 ProteomeVis is written in the Django web framework.
-The structure of this webapp follows Django guidelines.
+The structure of this web app follows Django guidelines.

 To deploy the web app locally:

 1. `./install.sh`
-	* installs python dependencies
+	* installs Python dependencies
 2. `make_database/csvtosqlite3.py`
 	* makes db.sqlite3 from the .csv files in `make_database/`
 		* to create your own unique database, change the contents of the csv files